Skip to main content

 |

-When warmer weather hits, Seattle-area families are more than ready for the change of scenery and big dose of nature that camping provides.
-But if you don’t have a campsite reservation, or want to capitalize on a random sunny-weather weekend (these can’t always be predicted), have we got a solution for you: Re-create some of the best aspects of camping — and skip a few less savory ones — with our list of ideas for your awesome at-home family campout.
+When warmer weather hits, my family is more than ready for a change of scenery and big dose of nature that camping provides.
+But when we don’t have a campsite reservation, or want to capitalize on a random sunny-weather weekend (these can’t always be predicted), I’ve got a solution for you: the backyard campout.
+Re-create some of the best aspects of camping — and skip a few less savory ones — with our list of ideas for your awesome at-home family campout.

 First, you need your shelter.
 If your family are regular campers, you can just pitch your tent in the yard.
 If you don’t have a tent and still want to sleep outside, get creative stringing a cord between a tree and a fence post.
 Drape some sheets over it and pin the edges to the ground with toothpicks or slim stakes (Note: This will leave holes in your sheets.).
 Or rig up a teepee with broom handles and a sheet.
 A tarp or thick picnic blanket on the ground will give you a dry surface.